Michael William Fisher: Bishop of Buffalo

-On December 1, 2020, Francis named Fisher as Bishop of the Diocese Buffalo.
-Regarding the sex abuse allegations against priests in the diocese, Fisher made this statement:“Trust has been broken.
+On December 1, 2020, Francis named Fisher as bishop of Buffalo.
+Fisher's installation occurred on January 15, 2021.Regarding the sex abuse allegations against priests in the diocese, Fisher made this statement:“Trust has been broken.
 Because of the clergy abuse, as well as other things.
 I really feel we need to rebuild that trust through our actions.
 Part of that will be looking out for those who are vulnerable and in need of our healing.
-I want to be part of the healing process.”Fisher's installation occurred on January 15, 2021.
+I want to be part of the healing process.”